 Some earlier issues of The Age (1854 to 1989) are available on Google.
 You can browse or search issues (if you are searching you will need to specify that you want to search The Age, and put in a date range).
 The search engine seems only to search some of the text.

-Microfilmed copies of The Age (historic and current) can be found in the Family History & Newspaper Room.
+Microfilmed copies of The Age (historic and current) can be found in the Newspapers and Family History Reading Rooms.

 The free Leader community news website reproduces content from Victorian suburban local newspapers published by the Leader group.
 It includes papers from the last 2 months.